 Although both brands now make a range of running shoes, HOKA is best known for making maximalist running shoes, whereas New Balance makes a range of running shoes with different amounts of cushioning.

-With that said, New Balance does have a couple of maximalist running shoes in the lineup.
+That said, New Balance has a couple of maximalist, cushioned shoes in their lineup.

-Another factor that gives HOKAs a rather unique appearance is that they are often brightly colored.
+Another factor that gives HOKAs a rather unique appearance is that they are often brightly colored, although New Balance has also been releasing some special edition, colorful running shoes.

 New Balance offers more traditional running shoes with distinct differences in the level of support and control they provide.

-There are minimalist running shoes and racing flats for performance, neutral trainers, trail running shoes, and stability and motion control running shoes for runners who need extra pronation control.
+There are minimalist running shoes and racer flats for performance, neutral trainers, trail running shoes, and stability and motion control running shoes for runners who need extra pronation control.

-Moreover, New Balance tends to be great for runners with wide feet because they offer a wide width and often even an extra-wide option for most of the running shoe models in the lineup.
+Moreover, New Balance tends to be great for runners with wide feet because most of the running shoe models in the lineup offer a wide width and often even an extra-wide option.

-If you have a bunion or wide feet, there will almost always be at least one type of New Balance running shoe that can accommodate your feet.
+If you have a bunion or wide feet, there will almost always be at least one type of New Balance running shoe that can accommodate your feet, including a wider toe box in wider models.

-HOKA does also offer wide widths in some models.
+HOKA also offers wide widths in some models.

 Additionally, compared to most traditional running shoes, aside from the maximalist style characteristic of HOKAs, New Balance running shoes have a thicker midsole, which can provide more stability, so if you are an overpronator, they have some great supportive running shoes.

-There are also dedicated stability and motion-control running shoes for those who need extra support.
+There are also dedicated stability and motion-control running shoes for extra support.

-Although HOKA has more recently ventured into making hiking boots, occupational shoes, and a few other types of footwear, the bread and butter of the company is maximalist running shoes, while New Balance has long designed a wide range of sneakers, including many athleisure shoes.
+Although HOKA has more recently ventured into making hiking boots, occupational shoes, and a few other types of footwear, the company’s bread and butter is maximalist running shoes, while New Balance has long designed a wide range of sneakers, including many athleisure shoes.

-Let’s jump into some more details in our HOKA vs New Balance comparison.
+Let’s discuss more details in our HOKA vs New Balance comparison.

-The durability of any running shoes not only depends on the quality of the materials and construction used to make the shoes themselves but also on numerous other factors.
+The durability of any running shoes depends not only on the quality of the materials and construction used to make them but also on numerous other factors.

 These factors include your body weight and size, the terrain you are running on, how often you run, your gait, whether you rotate your shoes (which gives the material more time to rebound between uses), and the climate and weather you run in.

-Like most running shoes, both New Balance and HOKA running shoes are said to last anywhere from 300 to 500 miles (500-800 km), according to the recommendations from the respective companies.
+Like most running shoes, New Balance and HOKA are recommended to last 300 to 500 miles (500-800 km), according to the respective companies.

-If you’re going to be doing a lot of road running in HOKA running shoes, make sure to buy road-specific models because the durometer of the rubber on the sole will better handle the friction and wear of the road.
+If you’re going to be doing a lot of road running in HOKA running shoes, make sure to buy road-specific models.
+The durometer of the rubber on the sole will better handle the friction and wear and tear of the road.

-The main difference between New Balance vs HOKA shoes is the amount of cushioning.
+The main difference between New Balance vs HOKA ONE ONE shoes is the amount of cushioning these daily trainers have.

 HOKA running shoes use PROFLY technology and molded EVA foam with a very thick midsole to be maximally plush and provide “marshmallow softness.”